Macedonian Monument

 The Macedonian Monument is on the campus of the United States Naval Academy, across the street from Mahan Hall, at the end of Stribling Walk.
-The monument's sculpture is the figurehead of HMS Macedonian, captured by Stephen Decatur and the American frigate in the opening days of the War of 1812.
-Also known as Alexander the Great and the Figurehead of Hans Macedonian, the wooden sculpture dates to circa 1810.
+The monument's sculpture is a replica of the figurehead of HMS Macedonian, captured by Stephen Decatur and the American frigate in the opening days of the War of 1812.
+Also known as Alexander the Great and the Figurehead of Hans Macedonian, the original wooden sculpture dates to circa 1810.
 It came to the Academy in 1875.
+The modern replica was mounted in 2014 and the original was moved to Mahan Hall to protect it from the elements.